NoWiresGB/RFM69GwDecoder/README.md

 docker run -d -v $PWD/rfm69gwtoinfluxbridge.conf:/etc/rfm69gwtoinfluxbridge.conf:ro zmarkella/rfm69gw
 ```

-## Automated builds on Docker hub
+## No more automated builds on Docker hub
-The master branch is set up to be automatically built with the 'latest' tag in Docker repository zmarkella/rgm69gw.
+Currently, there's a Jenkins server that's set up to build both master branch and 'devel' tag, then push it to Docker hub.
-The devel tag automatically builds the '-devel' tagged release.
+Build is not automatic at the moment, need to troubleshoot why the Github webhook not triggering a scan on Jenkins.

-In order to kick off the devel build, once the changes are commited to GitHub, just force the tag onto the current commit:
+Force the tag onto the current commit:
 ```
 git tag -f -a devel
 git push -f --tags